allisonorourke-ufGfGy/PyBer_Analysis/README.md

 #### The following graph shows the total fare by city type over the span of a couple of months.
 ![fare over time](https://github.com/allisonorourke-ufGfGy/PyBer_Analysis/blob/main/Images/Challenge%20Graph.png)
 ## Analysis
+#### There are a couple of reccomendations that I would make to the CEO in order to address the disparities that we are able to see.
+1. When looking at the total fares by city type over a period of time we are able to see that urban and suburban cities tend to have lower fares in the beginning of the year.
+It may be beneficial to have some extra marketing or deals during that time of the year to boost sales.
+2. The Urban citite smake up 68.4% of the total rides but they only make up 62.7% of the total fares.
+It might be beneficial to have higher rates in the urban cities because there is a greater want for rides but they do not statisitcally charge as much.
+3. 80.9% of drivers are in the urban cities while thet only make up 68.4% of the actual rides.
+It might be beneficial to move some of the drivers into the other city types which might help to decrease the competition within urban drivers which would increase the fares.
+It would also help to boost some sales within the other city types.